 As a rule, tasks are estimated at the beginning of the sprint to plan the possible amount of completed work by the end, when managers present the finished work to the customer.

-Using story points, we assign a quantitative value to each item (task).
+We assign a quantitative value to each item (task) using story points.
 These quantitative scores themselves are not necessary.
 What is important is how the scores of the different elements relate.
 A story given a value of 2 should be twice as big as a story with a value of 1 and correspond to two-thirds of a story with a value of 3.

 Instead of one, two, and three, the team could use 100.
 It is the ratio, not the numbers per se, that matters.
 Because story points express efforts to accomplish a story, the team must evaluate anything that will affect those efforts, like: